capnmidnight/Juniper/README.md

 	- *Climate* - Code relating to weather reporting.
 		- *OpenWeatherMap* - Service integration for [OpenWeatherMap](https://openweathermap.org/)'s API.
 	- *GIS* - Latitude/Longitude points and conversions to different coordinate frames.

-# Setup

-## Installation

-There are two ways to install Juniper.

-- [Download the UnityPackage](Juniper.unitypackage) and install it in your project, or
-- [Clone the repository](https://github.com/capnmidnight/Juniper) and copy the contents of the `src/Juniper/Assets/Juniper/` directory to your Assets folder in a directory named `Juniper`.
-This will also give you access to the `examples/` directory to see how projects are setup with Juniper.
-# Development

-Clone the repository and copy the `Package/` directory to one of the `Test/<PlatformName>Test/Assets` directories.

 ## Tools